 Another notable thing is that Pitkin is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Being a small town, Pitkin does not have a public transit system used by locals to get to and from work.
+Pitkin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you like to read, write and learn?
 If you move to Pitkin, you'll likely find that many of your neighbors like to as well.
 Pitkin is one of the more educated communities in America, with a full 57.89% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.